L0nk/hello-world/README.md

 # hello-world
-I just put school projects on here.
+I just put school projects on here (for the most part).